Board & Staff

 My name is Courtney Erickson and I live in St. Petersburg, Fl.
 My role as Director of Social Enterprise for RAMWI is perfect for my mission-driven and entrepreneurial personality.
 I thrive on empowering women through equitable access to opportunity and the power of a supportive community, no matter the barrier.
 I am incredibly proud of winning the "Bold Woman" award from the Women of the Evangelical Lutheran Church of America for my work founding Sew Much Hope Project, and I strive to raise my three children to be bold change-makers too.
-Since graduating from Villanova University with a B.A. in Communications I have spent my career working with under-served communities in the US and abroad, and I am inspired every day by the refugee families I know through RAMWI and their resilience and capacity for joy.
+I received a B.A. in Communications from Villanova University and am currently an MBA student in the University of Washington Hybrid program.
+I have spent my career working with under-served communities in the US and abroad, and I am inspired every day by the refugee families I know through RAMWI and their resilience and capacity for joy.
 When I am not overseeing sewing workshops, I can be found on my paddleboard in the mangroves or folding laundry.

 Rashida Kamis - Member at Large